Penalty card: Athletics

-In track events, a yellow card is used as a personal warning in both track and field events used to indicate that a second yellow card would result in a disqualification.
-IAAF rules have abolished false start warnings; false starts now result in immediate disqualification except in combined events where a diagonal yellow/black card indicates a warning for false start.
+In track events, a yellow card is used as a personal warning in both track and field events used to indicate that a second yellow card followed by a red card would result in a disqualification.
+World Athletics rules have abolished false start warnings; false starts now result in immediate disqualification except in combined events where a diagonal yellow/black card indicates a warning for false start.
 However, as of 2012, the false start rule is that an athlete's hands must leave the track or their feet must leave the starting blocks before the gunshot in order for a false start to be given.
 Therefore, if an athlete makes a twitch, while being in their final 'set' position, the maximum penalty is a yellow card.

 Australian football

 In Australian rules football, a yellow card is issued against a player for committing any reportable offence (such as striking an opponent, swearing at an official, amongst others), except those listed as 'serious' reportable offences.
 Any player issued a yellow card is unable to participate in the game for the length of a quarter of play, excluding breaks, although the player can be replaced.
 However, a yellow card may be issued against a player at the discretion of an umpire, despite the player not committing a reportable offence.
 Yellow cards and red cards are, however, not issued in the Australian Football League, the highest level of play in Australian rules football.